piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 #### Model Outcomes and Predictions</div><br>
 For this regression task:
-- Unsupervised learning algorithms include: STL decomposition and gradient descent
+- Unsupervised learning algorithms are STL decomposition and gradient descent
-- Supervised learning algorithms include: AR forecasting
+- Supervised learning algorithms is AR forecasting
-- Other algorithms include: ARMA forecasting
+- Other algorithm is ARMA forecasting

 Expected output:
 - both AR and ARMA models have high forecast accuracy for young adults as well as patients living in less population dense provinces